sfeir-open-source/sfeir-school-nextjs/docs/markdown/05-mutations/04-behavior.md

 <!-- .slide: class="two-column with-code " -->

-# Behavior
+# What are server actions ?

-- Window is not refreshed
+- Window is not refreshed, only re-rendered
 - Allows progressive enhancement (works if JavaScript is not loaded or disabled)
 - Can interact with cache and revalidation